Approximations for STERGMs Based on Cross-Sectional Data: Discussion

-Generally speaking, we expect the greatest benefit of the new approximation \eqref{eq3} over the old approximation \eqref{eq1} to be for sparse models with weak dyad-dependence and short duration.
+Generally speaking, we expect the greatest benefit of the new approximation \eqref{eq3} over the old approximation \eqref{eq1} to be for sparse models with weak dyad dependence and short duration.
 While \eqref{eq3} may be better than \eqref{eq1} for some strongly dyad-dependent models, there does not seem to be a good way to tell when this is the case short of simulating both approximations and examining the errors.
-It may be of interest to use the general result \eqref{eq2} if edge probabilities differ substantially from both 0 and 1/2.
-All of \eqref{eq1}-\eqref{eq3} become equivalent in the long-duration limit.
+The two approximations become equivalent in the long-duration limit, in the sense of the asymptotics presented in Section \ref{sec:dd}.